Skip to content

 Copper’s Rally: A Double-Edged Sword for Bitcoin Traders

-"Copper's rally has been largely driven by uncertainty around trade policies, with tariff developments expected to dictate price movements in the coming months," the analysts stated in a report.
-This caution is rooted in an understanding that while copper is on the rise, it is influenced by risk factors that could spill over into other markets, including cryptocurrencies.
+“Copper’s rally has been largely driven by uncertainty around trade policies, with tariff developments expected to dictate price movements in the coming months,” ING wrote in a recent report.

 Leave a Reply